robocomp/LearnBlock/doc/learnbot02/installation_your_pc.md

     $ cd /home/robocomp/robocomp/components/
     $ git clone https://github.com/robocomp/learnbot
-    $ git checkout emorobotic
+    $ git checkout version-2

 This project has a IDE, which is being created as a facilitator environment, similar to Scrach.

-You should install Learnbot project with the flollowing command:
+You should install Learnbot project with the following command:

     $ chmod +x setupLearnblock
     $ sudo ./setupLearnblock install